The Unfolded Origami

 }

 try/catch catches synchronous errors only.
 By the time the Promise rejects (after an async operation), the try/catch block has already finished executing and is gone.
 The rejection happens in the future therefore try/catch isn't watching anymore.
 For Promises, use .catch() on the chain.
-Or — as we'll see in part 3 of this series — use try/catch inside an async function where it works correctly.
+Or try/catch inside an async function where it works correctly.

 • Callbacks work for simple cases but create unreadable nested code for sequential operations.